michkatz/Project/Docs/Software_Design.md

 The purpose of this software program is to predict the Density of State (DOS) and other electronic properties of new materials based on an X-Ray Diffraction (XRD) datafiles, using a machine learning algorithm.
 Below we describe the use cases within the program and the component to accomodate that use case.

+## 1. Upload XRD data into the program
-### Mine data from the Materials Project Database
+a.
+Mine data from the Materials Project Database
-   The XRD and DOS data off of the Materials Project Database (MPD) will be the source of training and test datasets.

-   ***MatMiner*** is the software tool used to access the data on the MPD.

-### Uploading JSON (XRD) data file
-XRD data is in the format of a .json file.
-When this program the user wants to predict the DOS of their material, they will upload a .json file into the program.

-***TBD*** on the program we use or create to do that.
+i.
+Inputs: JSON files from MPD ii.
+Outputs: Pandas dataframe

-### Cleaning the data
+b.
+Cleaning the data
-In either data source, the data will need to be cleaned and edited such that it is presentable to the machine learning model.

-***TBD*** on the method we use to accomplish this.
-It will likely depend heavily on the machine learning tool we choose.
+i.
+Inputs: Pandas dataframe with all the messy data ii.
+Outputs: Pandas dataframe with only the needed data in a format that is readable to the ML program

+## 2. Use the data to train the algorithm
-### Separating training dataset from test dataset
+a.
+Separating training dataset from test dataset
-This is fairly simple, and the data will just be divided into 80% training and 20% test datasets.

-***TBD*** on if we use a tool to do this or if we just write our own code.
+i.
+Input: Cleaned Pandas dataframe ii.
+Output: Two separate sets for training and testing

-### Running the training set through a machine learning algorithm
+b.
+Running the training set through a machine learning algorithm
-This will train the algorithm to predict the DOS with XRD data.

-***Scikitlearn, Keras, and Tensorflow*** are possible candidates for the machine learning algorithm we use.
-If we end up running the data through multiple tools to select the best one, we may end up using all three.
+i.
+Input: Training set with both XRD and DOS data ii.
+Output: Estimated DOS

-### Running the test set through the same alogrithm
+c.
+Running the test set through the same algorithm
+i.
+Input: Testing set with both XRD and DOS data ii.
+Output: Estimated DOS
+d.
+Verifying the statistical reliability of the predicted results
+i.
+Input: Test-Estimated DOS and actual DOS ii.
+Output: Statistical comparisons

-This will test the algorithm to make sure it can accruately predict the DOS with XRD data.
+## 3. Use the data to predict the DOS of a new XRD file

-***Scikitlearn, Keras, and Tensorflow*** are possible candidates for the machine learning algorithm we use.
-If we end up running the data through multiple tools to select the best one, we may end up using all three.

-#### Possible Use Case: Running both the training set and test set through multiple machine learning algorithms to determine the best model
+a.
+Running the unknown set through the same algorithm

-### Verifying the statistical reliability of the predicted results
-This will quantitiatively determine if the machine learning algorithm is functioning correctly and is appropriate for the dataset.

-***TBD*** on which statistical methods we use to accomplish this.
+i.
+Input: XRD JSON file
+ii.
+Output: DOS JSON file

-### Visualize the predicted data
+b.
+Visualize the predicted data
-This will create a graph of the DOS can can be saved.

-***TBD*** on which visualization package we use.
-It will likely depend on the complexity of the data, which we are currently unsure of.

-#### Possible Use Case: Develope a functional User Interface that allows users to access the software without previous coding experience.
+i.
+Input: DOS JSON file
+ii.
+Output: A graph
+c.
+Present data is a save-able format
+i.
+Input: DOS JSON file
+ii.
+Output: DOS csv file